Sex Work and the Law (NT)

 In 2019, sex work was decriminalised in the Northern Territory, with the passage of the Sex Industry Act.
 The act aimed to enhance safety in the sex industry through various means, including by allowing sex workers to work together, prohibiting exploitation of sex workers, prohibiting the use of children in sex work and allowing the sex industry to operate in accordance with territory and commonwealth laws.
 It also enshrined the right of a sex worker to refuse to perform or to continue sex work.

-Under the new legislation, there remain some criminal offences relating to sex work in the NT.
-This article deals with those offences.
+Under the new legislation, there remain some criminal offences relating to sex work in the Northern Territory.
+This page deals with those offences.

 Inducing person to perform sex work

 Section 10 of the Sex Industry Act 2019 makes it an offence to induce a person to do sex work.

 - Intimidates, assaults or threatens to assault a person;

 - Supplies or offer to supplies a dangerous drug to a person;